bradfordcondon/website-deprecated/_drafts/GTF.md

 author: Bradford Condon
 ---

 ## GTF

-GTF, also known as GFF (General Feature Format) 2.0, is the format for transcripts in exercise 4, **RNAseq**.
+General transfer format (GTF), also known as General Feature Format (GFF) 2.0, is the format for transcripts in exercise 4, **RNAseq**.
 For more details, please see the [ensembl guide to GFF](www.ensembl.org/info/website/upload/gff.html).

+GTF/GFF2.0 is fairly straightforward.
+Understand that is can describe a variety of sequence features, not just transcripts.
+All components of a gene's structure, such as introns, exons, and protein CDS, can be described with GTF using the correct feature type (column 3).

+## Format

 Each feature takes up one line, with **9** columns per line (plus optional track definition lines).

 ### Columns